ONSdigital/ons-ppt/README.md

 ### Python Setup

-1. Ensure you have Python 3.12+ installed.
+1. Ensure you have Python 3.9+ installed (You can install Python or Miniconda from the Software Center if not)
 2. (Recommended) Create a virtual environment:
    ```sh
    python -m venv venv